Black Cohosh for Fertility

 - The group that took the Black Cohosh showed significant improvements in key gonadotropin markers such as LH and LH/FSH ratios.

-- Also the group of women who took the Black Cohosh had better Progesterone levels.
-Better levels of Progesterone indicate stronger, healthier ovulation & greater chances of implantation.
+⦁ Also the group of women who took the Black Cohosh had better Progesterone levels.
+Better levels of Progesterone indicate stronger, healthier ovulation, greater chances of implantation and a pregnancy progressing.

-- The endometrial lining was significantly thicker in the group that took the Black Cohosh.
+⦁ The endometrial womb lining was significantly thicker in the group that took the Black Cohosh.
 This is not surprising though as it is common knowledge that taking Clomid thins the endometrial lining for many women.

 When Should You Take Black Cohosh?